Purpose-built for sleep and circadian science

 Structured exports, ready for analysis

-Every export is a structured Excel workbook, readily importable into SPSS, R, or any statistical software.
-Time-of-day values are accurate to the second in each participant's local timezone, and all other data is rounded to three decimal places.
+Every export is a structured .xlsx sheet, readily importable into SPSS, R, or any statistical software.
+Time values are captured with per-second accuracy in each participant's local timezone.
+All numerical data is exported to three decimal places to maintain maximum precision for your statistical models.

 Raw Data Export

-Sleep, shift, event, light exposure, and EMA data with full timestamps and server-calculated metrics.
-For researchers who want to work directly with the underlying data.
+All diaries and EMA responses with full timestamps and server-calculated metrics.
+For researchers who want to work directly with the raw data.

 Export Analytics

-Aggregated summary statistics per participant per study stage: over 65 sleep metrics, shift-sleep linkage, event rates, and light exposure summaries.
+Aggregated summary statistics per participant per study stage: over 65 sleep metrics, shift, event, and light exposure summaries.
 One row per participant per stage, ready to drop into your analysis pipeline.

 Environmental Data

-Objective sunrise, sunset, photoperiod, weather, and UV data for your study location, matched by date.
+Objective sunrise, sunset, photoperiod, weather, and sunshine duration data for your study location, matched by date.
 Particularly useful for circadian researchers correlating light environment with participant behaviour.

 Built for compliance